 - The Dummi Bears, an obvious spoof of the Care Bears from Rugrats, though their name is an homage to...

-- The Gummi Bears, though they had a wide variety of personalities and everyone was a bear, all had elements of this.
+- Adventures of the Gummi Bears: The Gummi Bears, though they have a wide variety of personalities and everyone is a bear, all have elements of this.

 - In the Teen Titans episode "Bunny Raven, or How to Make a Titanimal Disappear", Cyborg gets turned into a dancing bear, in a tutu.
 Due to the magical properties of the realm they were trapped in, every time he removed the tutu, a new one winked into existence to replace it, resulting in a giant pile of discarded tutus.

 - In The Simpsons, Homer Simpson thinks the ballet is a bear wearing a fez and riding around a tiny car.

 - Both the original ThunderCats (1985) and the reboot Thunder Cats 2011 has Cute Machines the Ro-Bear Berbils, helpful, rainbow-hued robotic teddy bears who love to build and repair things.